dzackgarza/Notes/Talks/HomotopyTalk.md

 > Application: $\pi_k S^n = 0$ if $k < n$.
 Use $f\in \pi_kS^n \iff f\in [S_k, S_n]$, deform $f$ to be cellular, then $f(S^k_{(k)}) \injects S^n_{(k)} = \pt$, so $f \homotopic c_0$, a constant map.

+> Note: so if we understand CW complexes, we essentially understand the category hoTop completely.

 **Definition (Homotopy Equivalence)**
 Two spaces $X, Y$ are said to be *homotopy equivalent* if there exists a maps $f: X \to Y$ and $f\inv: Y \to X$ such that
 $$